Ian Somerhalder, Nina Dobrev Handle Romance Rumors Like Pros

 The Vampire Diaries co-stars, who portray the roles of Damon Salvatore and Elena Gilbert in the CW show, have taken to social media to prove their friendship.
 In a recent revelation by Ian Somerhalder and Nina Dobrev, the ex-couple are good friends and nothing more.

-Even Somerhalder’s wife Nikki Reed have come forward to voice her opinion on the matter and cleared the air of falsely accused clashes with husband and his ex-girlfriend.
-Reed revealed in her Instagram post that she and Ian thought in the past that silence was the best way to deal with “baseless rumors” but now they have heard enough.
+Even Somerhalder’s wife, Nikki Reed, has come forward to voice her opinion on the matter and cleared the air of falsely accused clashes with her husband and his ex-girlfriend.
+Reed revealed in her Instagram post that she and Ian thought in the past that silence was the best way to deal with “baseless rumors,” but now they have heard enough.

-Ian Somerhalder and Nikki Reed are fed up of the fallacious divorce stories and The Vampire Diaries actor being linked to Dobrev time and again.
+Ian Somerhalder and Nikki Reed are fed up with the divorce rumors and the reports that the Vampire Diaries actor is back with Dobrev.
 Ian Somerhalder’s Instagram post had a picture of him with Nina Dobrev and Nikki Reed with a caption saying, “Chilling with these two,” followed by a long message asking websites to stop posting wrong stories for click-bait traffic.

 Somerhalder said that gossip websites were pretending that they know Dobrev and Reed very well and were falsely writing stories of backstabbing and hatred.
 He added that since The Vampire Diaries is coming to an end, he would like to spread love and continue life with respect.

-In addition, Nina Dobrev simply in her post stated that she is hanging out with Ian and Nikki, whom she lovingly called team Somereed.
+In addition, Nina Dobrev simply stated in her post that she is hanging out with Ian and Nikki, whom she lovingly called “Somereed.”

 Can't believe how time flies.
 Farewell dinner with team Somereed!
 So good catching up with these goofballs.
 All ❤